Shyam-pi/Gaussian-Splatting-and-Diffusion-Guided-Optimization/README.md

 - Implementing Score Distillation Sampling (SDS) loss.
 - Applying SDS loss to various applications like image optimization, mesh texture optimization, and NeRF optimization.

+**Results**: All the results and inferences from this project can be found in this webpage : https://shyam-pi.github.io/Gaussian-Splatting-and-Diffusion-Guided-Optimization/

 # 0. Environment Setup

 - You may need: